-NSBRI is a NASA-initiated and NASA-funded, nonprofit research consortium charged with developing biomedical countermeasures for potential health problems that could occur in astronauts either during long-duration spaceflight or on their return to Earth.
-The NSBRI's current program, aligned with the Vision for Space Exploration, consists of approximately 70 science and technology projects organized into research teams.
+NSBRI is a NASA-initiated and NASA-funded, nonprofit research consortium charged with developing biomedical countermeasures for potential health problems that could occur in astronauts either during long-duration spaceflight, on lunar exploration missions or on their return to Earth.
+NSBRI's current program, aligned with the Vision for Space Exploration, consists of approximately 70 science and technology projects organized into research teams.

-The NSBRI invites ground-based research applications to join an existing team in one of the following research areas:
+NSBRI invites ground-based research applications to join an existing team in one of the following research areas:

-- 1. Bone Loss Addressing bone loss and weakening during spaceflight, and the inherent fracture risks. - 2.
-Cardiovascular Alterations Determining the effect of long-duration spaceflight on the heart and blood vessels and designing novel therapies to combat prolonged deconditioning. - 3.
-Human Performance Factors, Sleep and Chronobiology Investigating maintenance of high cognitive performance and vigilance despite environmental stress and sleep disturbances. - 4.
-Muscle Alterations and Atrophy Focusing on the loss of skeletal muscle mass, strength and endurance that accompanies spaceflight. - 5.
-Neurobehavioral and Psychosocial Factors Investigating methods and tools that can be utilized to enable crews to cope with stress, isolation and compatibility. - 6.
-Nutrition, Physical Fitness and Rehabilitation Developing methods to maintain health and fitness before, during and after spaceflights. - 7.
-Radiation Effects Determining the risks various types of radiation have for deleterious consequences, with an emphasis on acute effects, and mitigating these effects through countermeasure development, including pharmaceutical and nutritional interventions. - 8.
-Sensorimotor Adaptation Addressing the problems of space motion sickness and disorientation during flight and the postflight problems of balance and gaze disorders.

-- 9. Smart Medical Systems Developing new methods of non-invasive medical monitoring, diagnosis and therapy for use on space missions. - 10.
-Technology Development Developing small, low-power, and noninvasive instrumentation and other technological products to address physiological problems and research needs.
+- 1. Cardiovascular Alterations Determining the effect of long-duration spaceflight on the heart and blood vessels and designing novel therapies to combat prolonged deconditioning. - 2.
+Human Factors and Performance Improving daily living and keeping crewmembers healthy, nourished, productive and comfortable by developing countermeasures to reduce performance errors and mitigate environmental factors that pose a significant risk to mission success. - 3.
+Musculoskeletal Alterations Addressing bone loss and the inherent fracture risks as well as loss of skeletal muscle mass, strength and endurance during spaceflight. - 4.
+Neurobehavioral and Psychosocial Factors Investigating methods and tools that can be utilized to enable crews to cope with stress, isolation and compatibility. - 5.
+Radiation Effects Determining the risks various types of radiation have for deleterious consequences, with an emphasis on acute effects, and mitigating these effects through countermeasure development. - 6.
+Sensorimotor Adaptation Addressing space motion sickness and disorientation during flight and the post-flight balance and gaze disorders, and developing pre- and in-flight training countermeasures to help astronauts adjust more rapidly to microgravity and other gravitational environments. - 7.
+Smart Medical Systems and Technology Designing new methods of remote medical monitoring, diagnosis and treatment, and developing small, low-power and noninvasive instrumentation.

 Each of the research teams consists of a set of coordinated and complementary projects focused on a common theme.
 Team management and coordination is the responsibility of the Team Leader.
 A Team Leader, assisted by an Associate Team Leader, heads each research team.
-Team Leaders play a pivotal role in guiding the Institute's research program and in the ultimate success of the Institute.
+Team Leaders play a pivotal role in guiding the Institute's science and technology program and in the ultimate success of the Institute.
 Their expertise and "hands-on" approach to research management add value across projects and across teams.
-The Team Leader is guided by the Bioastronautics Roadmap (BR, see Appendix A, Section III.), which is the cornerstone for developing the team's integrated strategic research plan, the key to accomplishing the Institute's mission.
+The Team Leader is guided by the Bioastronautics Roadmap (BR, see Appendix A, Section III), which is the cornerstone for developing the team's integrated strategic research plan, the key to accomplishing the Institute's mission.